Jan-PhilipR/low-cost-solar-powered-USV/README.md

 ![operating](https://github.com/Jan-PhilipR/low-cost-solar-powered-USV/assets/101867352/b01219dd-cb72-4e50-8035-f69b5b11abc9)

 This resporitory contains all 3D models used to design the USV and the complete assembly (Solidworks).
-In addition, technical drawings, as well as videos and the probe setup is to be found.
+In addition, technical drawings, as well as videos and the probe setup are to be found.